LloydAllotey/Data_Driven_Service_Design_and_Mgmt/README.md

    has joined and their interest tags.
 4. Once the last member joins, sections are assigned by preference match and everyone is forwarded to the reading page automatically.
-5. Students read their section (and optionally browse the full case), then move to the writing page.
+5. Students read their section and browse the full case, then move to the writing page.
 6. On the writing page, the **🔗 Cross-section connections** expander shows directed bridge questions for every other section.
 Students should reference at least one other section in their submission.